"THERE IS NO GREATER AGONY THAN BEARING AN UNTOLD STORY INSIDE YOU."— Maya Angelou

 Academy award shortlist – documentary feature.
 Jennifer Brea is struck down at 28 by a fever that leaves her bedridden.
 Determined to live, she sets out on a virtual journey to document her story.

-Oscar nominated – documentary feature.
+Oscar Winner – documentary feature.
 A chance meeting with a Russian scientist transforms this story into a geopolitical thriller exposing the biggest scandal in sports history.

 SERVED LIKE A GIRL